 So you took a gamble on a spaghetti squash — it does have a pretty clever sales hook, after all — but now you're staring at this canary-yellow gourd wondering how on earth it could ever be transformed into anything resembling pasta.
 You're full of doubts and hopes and perhaps a dash of healthy skepticism.
 I get that.

-Well, buckle up, because today we're pulling some culinary alchemy and transforming squash into tender tangles of spaghetti.
-No spiralizers or any special gadgets required.
-Just an oven and a half hour of your time.
+Well, buckle up, because today we're pulling some culinary alchemy and transforming squash into tender tangles of spaghetti — no spiralizers or any special gadgets required.
+You just need an oven and a half-hour of your time.

 How To Cook Spaghetti Squash: Watch the Video

 No time to wait?
 Microwave it!
 How To Cook Spaghetti Squash in the Microwave